inconvergent/gridfont/README.md

     python3 setup.py install --user

-Then run the following to output the result to `res.json`
+Then run the following to output the results to the directory `out`

-    gridfont dat/font.json dat/res.json
+    gridfont dat/font.json out

 ## TODO

  - groups/pre-defined shapes?
  - group individual moves (to allow complex moves)
- - draw paths as svg (for debug etc.)
  - finish a-z characters
  - finish 0-9 characters
  - finish some common symbols .,;:?/!+-= etc,
+ - use python Pathlib for paths
  - simple pair kerning instructions?
  - some ligatures?